 First photograph me repeatedly jumping and with the help of a friend to do me the photo, trying and testing many times until you have enough to edit material and with camera in manual to maintain Expocision and a tripod to take the same scene.
 And to finish the editing performed in Photoshop and I choose the photo of the scene and an image of jumping and I go to give effect to the image to use brushes and curves.

 Personally I prefer to shoot on clear days, and at noon to make the most of natural light.

-This image is one of my favorites from my recent series “Stardust” which is exploration of the human soul and bodies and skin and bones and all things beautiful.
+This image is one of my favorites from my recent series “Stardust” which is an exploration of the human soul and bodies and skin and bones and all things beautiful.
 This image represents the need for connection.
-It was photographed in a studio in New York City with only one soft box and a lot of trust and laughter between the models and myself.
+It was photographed in a studio in New York City with only one softbox and a lot of trust and laughter between the models and myself.

-Above image is a part of a series that I started a year ago and think it will go on for much longer, a series of portraits inspired by the baudlerian spleen, that strange sense of disgust for everyone and everything without a reason.
+The above image is a part of a series that I started a year ago and thinks it will go on for much longer, a series of portraits inspired by the baudlerian spleen, that strange sense of disgust for everyone and everything without a reason.

 I was tired of doing pure aesthetics and I started photographing subjects with whom I had developed an emotional connection, wanted to pull out of this feeling, so started to retract my boyfriend, then my sister, then my best friend ever and acquaintances with whom I had established a particular emotional attraction.

 I love using symbolism, my works are full of them, dedicate most of my time thinking about different themes and ideas, I let myself be influenced by many things easily, literature in particular.
 I’m a hopeless romantic book lover and this is another reason why I started this project.

 I’ve used a Canon 550d and the warm tones of the penultimate hour of the day are dominant in my works, it’s a moment that I find extremely poetic and it has always fascinated me.
 I prefer portraits in natural light with vibrant colors.